Heavy-Tailed NGG Mixture Models: Consequences and extensions

 \subsection{Multivariate variants}

 We now discuss how Section~\ref{mixture} can be extended to define priors on the space of multivariate heavy-tailed distributions, that is, the class of joint distributions with heavy-tailed marginals.
-Our construction follows the principles in \citet[][Section~3.1]{sarabia2008}, and it entails assuming conditional independence among components along with a common parameter shared by all components.
 This yields the following multivariate versions of \eqref{pymixtures} and \eqref{pymixtures2} for $\mathbf{y} \in \mathbb{R}^d$.
-First, extending \eqref{pymixtures} consider the following multivariate heavy-tailed stable process scale mixture model: